Urban Design Review Panel

 The UDRP operates in accordance with the UDRP Charter (PDF) adopted by CN.
 UDRP meetings will be scheduled to meet CN’s operational needs.
 Generally, one UDRP meeting will be held on the last Wednesday of each month.
 The meeting agenda is determined by the applications received.

 Applicants will be invited to attend the UDRP meeting to present their development proposal and to respond to questions from the UDRP members.
 CN will liaise with applicants to arrange and confirm their attendance.
 A maximum of 4 members from the Applicants’ team may attend.

-The meetings will be held at CN's City Administrations Centre and will not be open to the public.
+The meetings will be held at CN's City Administration Centre or online and will not be open to the public.

 Recommendation of the UDRP

 The UDRP is an advisory panel only and the advice provided by the panel is to inform the assessment process.
 It is not the purpose of the UDRP to have any role in the determination of development applications, nor are its recommendations binding on CN’s determination of an application.